mariustudor163/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators/index.md

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+// We first check if "num" is equal to zero.
+If that is not the case then it checks wheter "num" is greater then zero.
+There
+// you have it.
+This is also my first contribution to github as a newb.so cool

+function checkSign(num) {

+  return (num == 0) ? "zero" : (num > 0) ? "positive" : "negative";

+}

+checkSign(10);